Research

 Plant-animal interactions in an environmental and evolutionary context

 While the relation between abiotic environmental conditions and vegetative plant traits has been a central theme in plant ecology, how the structure and function of plant-animal interactions changes along environmental gradients is much less understood.
-Investigations in Merianieae have demonstrated that evolutionary pollinator shifts were not a pre-requesite for Andean colonization, but likely a consequence of the reduced pollination efficiency of bees in the rough mountain climate.
+Our investigations in Melastomataceae have demonstrated that evolutionary pollinator shifts were not a pre-requesite for mountain colonization, but likely a consequence of the reduced pollination efficiency of bees in the rough mountain climate.

-Understanding whether there are general rules in how environmental factors drive pollinator shifts, under which conditions ancestral pollinators are maintained, and how the abiotic environmental context modulates interactions also among co-occurring plants, are major themes in our reserach.
-We tackle these questions through experimental fieldwork (i.e., pollination and breeding system experiments), population genomics, environmental niche modelling and comparative analyses, both in Melastomataceae and in European plant systems (i.e., in the European Alps).
+Understanding whether there are general rules in how environmental factors drive pollinator shifts, under which conditions ancestral pollinators are retained, and how the abiotic environmental context modulates interactions also among co-occurring plants, are major themes in our reserach.
+Agnes has recently been funded through the European Research Council (ERC Starting Grant) to conduct a cross-continental comparative assessment of interaction dynamics between Melastomataceae flowers and their pollinators along four tropical elevational gradients.
+Read more about the project MountBuzz here.